 ~$10-13 · ASIN: B007NPX4LM

-CND SolarOil is the professional nail salon standard for a reason.
+CND SolarOil is a nail-salon staple for a reason.
 The formula combines jojoba oil and vitamin E in a light, fast-absorbing blend that sinks into the cuticle without leaving a greasy residue.
-The pen-style applicator dispenses exactly the right amount and lets you apply it precisely at the nail base.
-I've been using it daily for two years and it's the clearest before/after I've seen from any nail product -- ragged dry cuticles became consistently smooth within two weeks.
-This is the one I recommend without hesitation.
+The pen-style applicator dispenses a controlled amount and lets you apply it precisely at the nail base.
+I've been using it daily for two years, and it has been the most reliable cuticle-softening step in my own routine.

 Pros